-HC is the moisture content of swath, in percent;

-Gsc is the mass of wet straw/hay, in g:

-Ggc is the mass of dry straw/hay, in g.

 6.2.6 Grass Length After Harvest

 It is whole length of the left plant (except awn).
 For natural meadow, select more than 30 plants at random for each swath; for planting test field, select more than 10 plants at random for each swath.
 Measure its plant length for average.